wp-plugins/robo-gallery/readme.txt

 In lightbox section of the gallery settings you can find hide title option.
 If you enable it titles of the gallery images in lightbox will be turned off.

+= How to enable lazy load in gallery options? =

+In gallery settings you can find option to enable/disable lazy load, also there you'll have alot of additional options for customization of the loading process

 = Is it possible to turn off border of the gallery thumbnails? =

 Yes, in gallery options you can turn on/off border option